bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/ivyProjectView.rst

       The copy operation is intelligent: it tries to guess the correct location from the contents inside the clipboard, if the selected target node is not suitable for pasting.
-If there is a conflict upon paste (e.g. because the result would be two resources with the same name) then the :ref:`refactoring-wizards-copy` is presented with a new name suggestion, where you may modify the name and/or namespace of the pasted resource(s) before the operation is executed.
+If there is a conflict upon paste (e.g., because the result would be two resources with the same name) then the :ref:`refactoring-wizards-copy` is presented with a new name suggestion, where you may modify the name and/or namespace of the pasted resource(s) before the operation is executed.